Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

-Theorem~\ref{thm:main-dim} has connections to \emph{invariant theory}.
-Although Theorem~\ref{thm:main-dim} produces a closed formula for generic intersection dimension, there are exponentially many (in $\ell,k$) partitions to consider.
+Although Theorem~\ref{thm:main-dim} produces a closed formula for generic intersection dimension, there are exponentially many (in $\ell$) partitions to consider.
 This can make computing the dimension cumbersome.
-We give a deterministic\footnote{We remark that a simple randomized polynomial-time algorithm to compute generic intersection dimension is to randomly sample $W$ over a large enough field and compute the intersection dimension directly by a rank computation \cite{bgm2021mds}.} polynomial-time algorithm by reducing the intersection dimension to a computation of \emph{non-commutative rank} of a suitable linear matrix.
-The computation of non-commutative rank in polynomial-time is a recent breakthrough, an analytic algorithm appears in \cite{GGOW} based on Gurvits operator scaling and an algebraic algorithm in \cite{IQS18} based on their previous work \cite{IQS17} and the degree bounds in \cite{DM17}.
-These results are part of a larger ambitious program of Mulmuley \cite{GCTV} that attempts to approach central problems in complexity via orbit problems in invariant theory that has seen much progress over the last decade, see \cite{BFGOWW} and references there-in.
-In Section~\ref{sec:inv-theory}, we use these methods to prove the following result.
+We give two deterministic\footnote{We remark that a simple randomized polynomial-time algorithm to compute generic intersection dimension is to randomly sample $W$ over a large enough field and compute the intersection dimension directly by a rank computation \cite{bgm2021mds}.} polynomial-time algorithms for computing the generic intersection dimension.